-The total amounts for all adjusted or paid claims reported on the RA appear at the end of the adjusted claims and paid claims sections in the TXT file.
-Pay-out amounts are in the Financial Transactions section in the CSV.
-ForwardHealth calculates the total by adding the amounts for all of the claims; cutback amounts are subtracted from the allowed amount to reach the total reimbursement for the claims.
+The total amounts for all adjusted or paid claims reported on the RA appear at the end of the adjusted claims and paid claims sections.
+ForwardHealth calculates the total for each section by adding the net amounts for all claims listed in that section.
+Cutback amounts are subtracted from the allowed amount to reach the total reimbursement for the claims.